huangyz0918/Hackintosh-Installer-University/README.md

 ## How to contribute to this repository?

 You need to `fork` this repository, just click the `fork` button at the top of this page.
 After a fork, you can use git to clone this repository in your local device and make changes in your branches.
-We encourage you to do contributions in this repo.
+We encourage you to do contributions in this repo by submitting a pull request.

 ### **Contribute to tutorials**
-The core part of this repo are tutorials, we distribute all the tutorials into those parts:
+The core part of this repo are tutorials, we distribute all of them into those parts:

 - **Buyer's guide**